hartwigmedical/actin/molecular/README.md

 Field | Example Value | Details
 ---|---|---
-event | BRAF V600E | The molecular event against which the evidence has been matched again. trialAcronym | Trial A | The acronym of the trial for which the evidence holds. cohortId | A | The ID of the cohort for which the evidence holds (optional). isInclusionCriterion | 1 | Whether the evidence is an inclusion or exclusion criterion for this trial. type | ACTIVATED_GENE | The type of molecular event required by the trial.
+event | BRAF V600E | The molecular event against which the evidence has been matched. trialAcronym | Trial A | The acronym of the trial for which the evidence holds. cohortId | A | The ID of the cohort for which the evidence holds (optional, in case evidence holds for all cohorts within a trial). isInclusionCriterion | 1 | Whether the evidence is involved in an inclusion or exclusion criterion for this trial. type | ACTIVATED_GENE | The type of molecular event required by the trial.
 Can be `SIGNATURE`, `ACTIVATED_GENE`, `INACTIVATED_GENE`, `AMPLIFIED_GENE`, `FUSED_GENE`, `MUTATED_GENE`, `WILD_TYPE_GENE` and `HLA_ALLELE` gene | BRAF | The gene required to be mutated by the trial (optional, empty in case of `SIGNATURE` and `HLA_ALLELE`) mutation | null | The mutation required to be present by the trial (optional, only in case of `MUTATED_GENE` and `HLA_ALLELE`).